 Between the EZ-bar and hammer curls, Lewis is likely to switch it up, doing a non-free-weight exercise with an unorthodox rep range.
 He likes two-arm cable curls with an EZ-bar handle.
 But there are two factors that make these unique.
 First, he makes them 21 curls: seven reps that go from full stretches to halfway up, followed by seven reps that go from halfway up to full contraction, topped off by seven full reps.

-As evidenced by the preceding routine, when Flex Lewis would hit arms over the past year, he put his everything into those workouts.
-And this was the style of training—higher reps, greater intensity, a focus on contractions and staying connected to the muscles—that brought his arms up so much he rarely needed to work them in 2013.
-“I didn’t really train triceps or biceps much going into the last Olympia,” Lewis states.
+As evidenced by the preceding routine, when Flex Lewis would hit arms, he put his everything into those workouts.
+And this was the style of training—higher reps, greater intensity, a focus on contractions and staying connected to the muscles—that brought his arms up so much he rarely needs to work on them any more.
+“I didn’t really train triceps or biceps much going into the last couple of Olympias,” Lewis states.
 “They were being hit with chest and back.
 They got a pretty good pump on those days.
 But I didn’t want them to get too big.
 They’ve come up so much that they’re now a strong point.
 So this was the ﬁrst year that I focused a lot less on arms.

 “In the past, there was a time when I was focusing extra on them, because they were considered a weak point.
 But now I’ve reversed that.
 I don’t really want to be walking around with ridiculously oversize arms.
 My thing is all about proportion.
 I could probably put another inch on my arms in a year if I trained them as much as my chest, but I would rather focus more on my chest and less on my arms and keep things in proportion.
 But I remember it wasn’t that long ago when I put extra effort into arms.
 And whenever I train them, I still train that same way.
 Arms were the body part that I busted my ass to build up—and it worked.”
 FLEX